Five Emails That Will Grow Your WooCommerce Revenue

 Tablet showing increased revenue.

-There’s so much more to email marketing than sending out a newsletter or a “10 percent off sale” announcement to your list once or twice a week.
+There’s so much more to email marketing than sending out a newsletter or a “10% off sale” announcement to your list once or twice a week.
+Every single time you email your customers it’s a marketing opportunity and chance to build trust and grow revenue.

-1. Abandoned cart recovery
+1. Abandoned Cart Recovery

-But… even though lots of people abandon carts, another study found about three-quarters of them say they actually planned to return to finish the purchase.
+Even though lots of people abandon carts, another study found about three-quarters of them say they actually planned to return to finish the purchase.
 Most just don’t.
 But that means if you can track them down and remind them to come back, many of them will.

-Here’s some quick math.
-At a 70 percent abandonment rate, if your store processes 150 orders a month, that means you’ll have about 500 abandoned carts that never make it to checkout.
-If your average order is $40, that’s $20,000 in lost revenue.
-If you could even recover 15 percent of those carts, that’d be an extra $3,000 for you every month.
+• If your average order is $40, that’s $20,000 in lost revenue.
+If you could even recover 15% of those carts, that’d be an extra $3,000 for you every month.

 The first step in cart abandonment recovery is capturing an email address.
 You’ll have it if a customer is logged into their account, or if they entered it during the checkout process before they abandoned the cart.
-Jilt also has a powerful early email capture feature that prompts customers to enter their address as they add their item to the cart.
-That increases the number of carts that are recoverable and the amount of potentially lost revenue stores can recoup.

 • The first email automatically goes out within one to two hours of the cart abandonment.
 Use that email to remind the customer what’s in their cart and include a strong call-to-action to get them to come back to the store and complete the checkout process.
 You should also link to your customer service options, in case the thing holding the customer back is a question or concern.